 But I’d sent photos home to my dad, and they told another story.
 China’s national seal, flag, and an official podium with the words “Shanghai Marriage Registry Office” adorned the stage where John and I stood side by side.
 Across from us, a bureaucrat read our wedding vows, asking us to pledge to care for one another, and our parents.
 The whole thing screamed “wedding at the courthouse or justice of peace.”

 So years later, after John and I came to the US, my American friends and relatives just didn’t understand our need to have a wedding.
 “Didn’t you already get married?” they might ask, as if I was trying to erase how I’d chosen shotgun eloping over a ceremony.
-Every year, around July 26, we’d find the same well-intentioned pastel envelopes in our mailbox, feeling like another round of votes against our wedding hopes.
+Every year, around late July, we’d find the same well-intentioned pastel envelopes in our mailbox, feeling like another round of votes against our wedding hopes.
 Sometimes even I wondered if I’d wasted all that time and money getting three wedding dresses, now languishing in the back of our dusty wooden closet.

 Have your family or friends ever gotten confused over the “dengji question” — or other wedding/marriage customs in China?